 Incentive Amount:

-It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Kirksville, your best time to install solar panels is in the spring and fall.
+It depends on your home's location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Kirksville, your best time to get solar is in the spring and fall.

-The type of solar panels you have will have specific maintenance steps to follow.
-Regardless of type, you should inspect your panels for damage and clean them regularly.
-Many solar contractors in the Kirksville area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+The specific types of maintenance you need will depend on the type of panels you're using.
+Regardless of type, you should clean your panels regularly and inspect them for damage.
+Full-service solar contractors in the Kirksville area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.

-Yes.
-Solar panels are independent of the Kirksville grid and will continue to generate power even if the grid is having problems.
+Of course.
+Solar panels exist independently from the power grid in Kirksville and will continue to generate power even if the grid is having problems.
 Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.